emlid/emlid-docs/docs/autopilots/edge/hardware/wifi.md

-### WiFi module connection
+### Wi-Fi module connection

 Use Micro-USB to JSH-GH-4P cable for Wi-Fi module connection.
-Plug WiFi module in USB2 port.
+Plug Wi-Fi module in USB2 port.

 <div style="text-align: center;"><img src="../../img/hardware/alpha_to_edge.png" style="width: 500px;"></div><br>

-Connect second WiFi module in USB port of computer.
+Connect second Wi-Fi module in USB port of computer.

 <div style="text-align: center;"><img src="../../img/hardware/alpha_to_computer.png" style="width: 500px;"></div><br>

-## WiFi (antenna placement)
+## Wi-Fi (antenna placement)

 We recommend to place ground Wi-Fi module on a tripod or on a lid of your laptop.
 Antennas work best when they're higher up and have a clear line-of-sight to the drone.
 Also it’s a good practice to set V-position for antennas.